English Plural Nouns: Examples and Rules

 boy becomes boys

-(NOTE: to conquer plurals, it is vital the know which letters are vowels (a, e, i, o, u).
+(NOTE: to conquer plurals, it is vital to know which letters are vowels (a, e, i, o, u).
 All other letters are consonants.)

 Nouns ending in ‘f’ or ‘fe